postmanlabs/labs-docs/src/pages/docs/sending-requests/certificates.md

 1. Turn on the toggle switch next to **CA Certificates**.
 1. Use the **Select file** button to select the PEM file for your CA certificate, and then select **Open**.

-SCREENSHOT - CA CERT INSTALLED
+SCREENSHOT - CA CERT INSTALLE

+> Do not add more than one certificate for the same domain.
+If you add more than one certificate a domain, Postman will use the last certificate added.

 ### Adding client certificates